zenstruck/signed-url-bundle/README.md

 These urls are generated with a token that should change once the url has been used.
 It is up to you to determine this token and depends on the context.
 A good example is a password reset.
 For these urls, the token would be the current user's password.
-Once they successfully change their password the token wouldn't match so the url would be invalid.
+Once they successfully change their password the token wouldn't match so the url would become invalid.

 **NOTE**: The URL is first hashed with this token, then hashed again with the app-level secret to ensure it hasn't been tampered with.